SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 Once GTM is enabled, you can flip toggles to automatically push rich, valuable events to the `dataLayer` for your analytics.
 This is where the power of integration shines through.
 * **Rich SEO dataLayer:** Automatically pushes critical page data (like post category, author, tags, and page type) on every page load.
 This is a powerful feature for advanced users who want to create granular analytics triggers in GTM (e.g., "Fire this conversion pixel *only* on the 'Products' category").
 * **Scroll Depth Tracking:** Find out how much of your content is being viewed by visitors.
 This feature pushes `scroll_depth` events as users scroll 25%, 50%, 75%, and 100% down a page.
-* **Outbound & Affiliate Link Click Tracking:** Automatically detects when a user clicks a link to leave your site and pushes an `external_link_click` event, conditionally identifing affiliate links (with `rel="sponsored"`) and then pushing a separate `affiliate_link_click` event.
+* **Outbound & Affiliate Link Click Tracking:** Automatically detects when a user clicks a link to leave your site and pushes an `external_link_click` event, conditionally identifying affiliate links (with `rel="sponsored"`) and then pushing a separate `affiliate_link_click` event.
 * **Jump Link Click Tracking:** Tracks engagement with your Jump Links Block by pushing a `jump_link_click` event, letting you see which sections your users are most interested in.

 = Webmaster Verification =
 Easily verify your site with search engines.
-Paste your verification codes for **Google Search Console** and **Bing Webmaster Tools** into the approproate feilds in the analytics tab and the plugin handles the rest, adding the meta tags to your site's header, so you never have to worry about them being removed during a theme update.
+Paste your verification codes for **Google Search Console** and **Bing Webmaster Tools** into the corresponding fields in the Integrations tab.
+The plugin handles the rest, adding the meta tags to your site's header, so you never have to worry about them being removed during a theme update.

 == Installation ==